-- General, Debt Service and Capital Projects Funds. - LT Debt amount in constant dollars. - Percentages increasing over time may indicate a decreasing level of flexibility in how resources are allocated or decreasing ability to pay long-term debt. - The rating is unfavorable as the City's governmental funds is above that of similar municipalities.
-The decease in 2017 is a result of write-off of CMPA's \$54.1 million in long-term debt due to the unwind of the New Market Tax Credit transaction and the dissolution of the CMPA.
+- General, Debt Service and Capital Projects Funds. - LT Debt amount in constant dollars. - Percentages increasing over time may indicate a decreasing level of flexibility in how resources are allocated or decreasing ability to pay long-term debt. - The rating is unfavorable as the City's governmental funds are above that of similar municipalities.
+This is likely due to the City's Redevelopment Revenue Bonds that pledge Tax Increment Financing revenues which is not included in all municipalities.
+The decease in 2017 is a result of a write-off of the Community Maritime Park Associates' (CMPA) \$54.1 million in long-term debt due to the unwind of the New Market Tax Credit transaction and the dissolution of the CMPA.